 The members of the ABGC Practice Analysis Advisory Committee (PAAC) were experts in the duties and activities associated with the profession and their years of professional experience were representative of the entire population of genetic counselors.
 PAAC members were appointed by the ABGC.
-Daniel H. Breidenbach, PhD (Program Director) and Lily Chuang, MS (Research Associate), Psychometrics Division, Applied Measurement Professionals, Inc. provided expert guidance to the committee.
+Daniel H. Breidenbach, PhD (Program Director) and Neil B. Guman, MA (Research Associate), Psychometrics Division, PSI Services, Inc. (PSI) provided expert guidance to the committee.

 The PAAC undertook a series of activities that allowed them to identify job responsibilities and develop the test specifications for the Certified Genetic Counselor examination.
 This included developing a job task list and survey, distributing the survey, and analyzing the survey responses.
 Test specifications were developed based on survey responses.

-Electronic invitations to complete a web-based survey were sent to 2,820 genetic counselors on March 29, 2011.
-The survey was open for one month and usable responses were received from 1,002 participants, for a corrected response rate of 35.5%.
+Electronic invitations to complete a web-based survey were sent to 5,369 genetic counselors.
+The survey was open for one month and usable responses were received from 1,454 participants, for a corrected response rate of 27.7%.
 Responses to the demographic questions indicated that there were sufficient numbers from relevant groups for subsequent analyses.

 More than 97% of the respondents felt the job task list adequately covered the responsibilities of the genetic counselor.
 The task ratings and raters were reliable (consistent).
 Relevant demographic subgroups were adequately represented.

 The PAAC used the survey data to develop and apply task exclusion decision rules to identify tasks appropriate for the certification examination.
-Of the 178 original survey tasks, 26 (14.6%) were excluded based on the exclusion criteria.
-Respondent comments were then reviewed.
-Based on respondent comments and an overall review of survey results, the PAAC added 1 task, removed 2 tasks, and revised 1 task.
-The detailed content outline was constructed from the 151 remaining tasks.
-Taking into account psychometric considerations offered by AMP and programmatic guidance from the ABGC Board of Directors, the PAAC decided that a 170-item examination would sufficiently sample the content domain to render a pass or fail decision based on examination scores.
+Of the 188 original survey tasks, 19 (10%) were excluded based on the exclusion criteria.
+Respondent comments were then reviewed, but no changes were made on the basis of the comments.
+The detailed content outline was constructed from the 169 remaining tasks.
+Taking into account psychometric considerations offered by PSI and programmatic guidance from the ABGC Board of Directors, the PAAC decided that a 170-item examination would sufficiently sample the content domain to render a pass or fail decision based on examination scores.
 The PAAC took into account respondents’ input on item allocation and their own expert judgment to create test specifications.
 The resulting detailed content outline and test specifications are used by the ABGC Certification Examination Development Committee to assemble test forms.

-Provided below are some of the data on the survey respondents to the 2011 Practice Analysis.
-A detailed review of this process and the results will be available in the near future.
-A similar analysis was completed in 2008.
+Provided below are some of the data on the survey respondents to the 2017 Practice Analysis.
+A similar analysis was completed in 2011 and 2008.
 These results are published in Hampel et al. J Genet Counsel (2009) 18:205–216.

 Figure 1.
 Years of Genetic Counseling Experience